-My version of these little savory bundles combine three outstanding aphrodisiacs: fennel, asparagus and artichoke.
+My version of these little savory bundles combine three outstanding aphrodisiacs, fennel, asparagus and artichoke to create a flavorful vegetarian empanada filling.
 What could be better than this aphrodisiac trifecta wrapped in a golden pastry crust?

 You can always make your own pastry dough if you prefer.
-Nothing says “love” like homemade pastry.
+That’s how a traditional veggie empanadas, or any empanadas, would be made.
+And nothing says “love” like homemade pastry.
 (Epicurious has a tried-and-true pastry dough recipe if you need one.)

 However, most of us don’t always have the time for such luxuries.
-That’s why I use a store-bought puff pastry dough for the recipe.
-Whichever way you go, you’re going to have a warming, vegetarian meal packed with aphrodisiac ingredients.
+That’s why I use a store-bought puff pastry dough for my vegetarian empanadas recipe.
+Whichever way you go, you’re going to have a warming, plant-based treat packed with aphrodisiac ingredients.

 - 1 tbsp olive oil